Four young playwrights are supported by a mentor in their state as they produce two short works and attend monthly meetings.

 Successful applicants will be notified approximately two months after the advertised deadline.
 Projects for which Cultural Funding is sought cannot commence earlier than this.

-Melbourne Writers’ Festival 2016 Opening Night – Miles Franklin Award introduction – What does it take to produce a superb work of literature?
+Melbourne Writers’ Festival 2016 Opening Night Speech by Kim Williams on the Miles Franklin Award What does it take to produce a superb work of literature?
 Talent, intelligence and the perseverance of an explorer, perhaps even a fictitious one such as Johann Ulrich Voss.
-A writer needs patience, time and a quiet place to encounter an elusive muse.
-Careful, He […]
+A writer needs patience, time and a quiet place to encounter an […]

-Media Release 26 August, 2016 A. S. Patrić wins the 2016 Miles Franklin Award Sydney author A. S. Patrić has won the prestigious 2016 Miles Franklin Literary Award for his debut novel, Black Rock White City.
-The award, announced at the opening night of the Melbourne Writers Festival tonight, has delivered Mr Patrić $60,000 in […]
+Author A. S. Patrić has won the prestigious 2016 Miles Franklin Literary Award for his debut novel, Black Rock White City.
+The award, announced at the opening night of the Melbourne Writers Festival tonight, has delivered Mr Patrić $60,000 in prize money from the Miles Franklin Trust, managed by Perpetual.
+As one of the five […]